Permanent Vacation Tour

-The Permanent Vacation Tour, by American hard rock band Aerosmith, lasted from October 1987 to September 1988.
+The Permanent Vacation Tour, was a headlining concert tour by American hard rock band Aerosmith, lasted from October 16, 1987, to September 15, 1988.
 It supported the band's commercially successful comeback album Permanent Vacation, released in September 1987.

 Background

 The tour was the band's first since completing drug rehabilitation.
 Guns N' Roses, notorious for drug abuse at the time, was the supporting act for part of the tour, primarily during the summer of 1988.
 Aerosmith asked Guns to not do drugs in their presence, so they wouldn't relapse.
 "I told those guys, 'This is my dressing room and, if you whip out the coke, I'm going to have to leave,'" Steven Tyler recalled.
 "That was it.
 Then it was printed that we banned them from drinking backstage.
 Never."

 The two bands had a similar style, musically and personality-wise, and were both on Geffen Records at the time.
 Upon their first meeting, the band members couldn't help but notice how much they resembled each other.
 Guns N' Roses' video for "Paradise City" included footage from a show in which they opened for Aerosmith and Deep Purple at Giants Stadium on August 16, 1988.
 Duff McKagan can be seen wearing an Aerosmith T-shirt in the video.

 "Thank God we got to meet some people that weren't fucked up!" remarked Guns guitarist Izzy Stradlin.
 "It influenced me, big-time… cos Tyler and those guys, they were always like my rock idols… When we toured with them, I'd go out to watch and they'd sound fucking amazing!
 I thought, We're gonna have to really pull this shit together to keep up."

 Extreme, Dokken and White Lion also filled opening slots on the tour.

 During a show on this tour, Liv Tyler, aged 11 at the time, learned that her sister was Mia Tyler and her father was Steven Tyler.